dpds-md/dpds-md/README.md

 ### Glad to see you here!
-Former Physician transitioning to Healthcare Data Science/ML to draw new insights that ultimately changes how we practice modern medicine.
+Former Physician transitioning to Healthcare Data Science/ML.

 <br/>